ahmedz02/TruWayWebsite-/README.md

 - Beautiful hero section with optional background image support
 - Elegant color scheme with blue and gold accents
 - Mission statement section with feature cards
-- Contact form page with enhanced styling
+- Contact form page with email functionality
 - Responsive design for all devices
 - Modern, minimal aesthetic with visual interest